bbauska/W3Cx-5of5/README.md

 13. &gt; a; // the &apos;3&apos; has been removed from the array
 14. &lbrack;1, 2, 5, 7&rbrack;
 </pre>

-By default, the sort() method sorts elements alphabetically if they are strings, or from lowest to highest if they are numeric.
-If you want to sort objects like {firstName:&apos;michel&apos;, lastName:&apos;Buffa&apos;, age:51}, you will need to use another method passed as an argument to the sort method, for example to indicate the property you want to use for sorting (e.g., sort by age);
+<p>By default, the sort() method sorts elements alphabetically if they are strings,
+or from lowest to highest if they are numeric.
+If you want to sort objects like {firstName:&apos;michel&apos;, lastName:&apos;Buffa&apos;, age:51}, you will need to use another method passed as an argument to the sort method, for example to indicate the property you want to use for sorting (e.g., sort by age);</p>

 <h5>Example with an array of persons (each person is an object):</h5>